USING IRONWORD

 Document Elements

 Add Images: IronWord allows for comprehensive image manipulation within Word Documents.
 You can load images from various sources, wrap text around them seamlessly, and adjust their dimensions to fit your layout.
-The ability to set the position offset and the distance from the corners of the document means that your images will always be perfectly placed.
+The ability to set the position offset and the distance from the corners of the document ensures that your images will always be perfectly placed.

 using IronWord;